vcon-dev/wtf-transcript-converter/docs/index.rst

 Overview
 --------

-The WTF Transcript Converter is a Python library that standardizes transcription data across multiple providers.
+vCon WTF is a Python library that standardizes transcription data across multiple providers.
 It supports bidirectional conversion between provider-specific formats and the IETF World Transcription Format (WTF), enabling interoperability and consistency in transcription workflows.

 Key Features
 ~~~~~~~~~~~~